pablo-rojas/P4/pav_spkid_pytorch/README.md

   - `lpcc` for Linear Prediction Cespstral Coeficients.
   - `mfcc`for Mel Frequency Cepstral Coeficientes.

 For our proposed model, we used 256 hidden layers with 20 feature units per layer.
 We performed the trainning with a batch size of 1000 using the Adam optimizer and a 0.0001 learning rate.
+The data we used is that of the SPEECOn database [1], which was divided on a 75% training, 12.5% validation and 12.5% test.
 The results of the trainning process can be observed on the following plot:

 <img src="log_plots.png" align="center">